RurueruCloverforest/chatgpt_exp1/README.md

 Recipes indicate whether the result is a final item.
 There are now three possible final results.
 Final items disappear immediately when created and are turned into score instead of remaining on the board.
+You can also open the **Shop** tab to spend money on a recipe book which adds extra merge combinations.

 ## How to run